kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 ### Bulk-ingest data

-Kuzu can natively scan and copy from DataFrames from Polars.
+Kuzu can natively scan and copy from Polars DataFrames.
 There are several advantages to copying data directly from DataFrames:

 - There's no need to write out transformed data to external files -- under the hood, the Polars DataFrame object is